 Nonetheless, I owe an apology to anyone who took the company more seriously because of my association with them.
 I should have gotten to know the company and its leadership better before associating myself with them and lending them my credibility.
 Lesson learned.

 Moreover, there were flags that should have scared me off.
 Once I signed up as an advisor, the company was very aggressive about dropping my name in his outreach to VCs — without asking my permission to do so.
-As for technology, it was immediately clear that the team was in over its head — they were asking me extremely basic questions about machine learning, and having an intern without the necessary background work on problems in the critical path.
-Overall, the company seemed more interested in using my name than in actually following my advice.
+Indeed, the company seemed more interested in using my name than in actually following my advice.

 So why did I remain as an advisor?
 As a matter of fact, I’d asked to terminate the advisory relationship back in May — I was becoming increasingly busy with other commitments, and they were at the bottom of my priority queue.
 But they talked me out of it, mostly by convincing me that they wouldn’t take up much of my time.
 And indeed they didn’t: until today, I had not communicated with the company in the past three months.